adambraimbridge/origami-service/README.md

   - `environment/NODE_ENV`: The environment to run in.
 This affects things like public file max ages.
 One of `'production'`, `'development'`, or `'test'`.
 Defaults to `'development'`.
   - `port/PORT`: The port that the application should run on.
 Defaults to `8080`
   - `region/REGION`: The region to use in logging and reporting for the application.
 Defaults to `'EU'`
+  - `requestLogFormat`: The [Morgan] log format to output request logs in.
+If set to `null`, request logs will not be output.
+Defaults to `'combined'`.
   - `start`: Whether to automatically start the application.
 Defaults to `true`

 ### Examples